2022

 Rosario Porras-Aguilar Ana H. Ramirez-Andrade, Konstantinos Falaggis

-Numerical integration of slope data with application to deflectometry Proceeding
+Numerical integration of slope data with application to deflectometry Proceedings

 vol. 11490, no. 09, 2020.